JamiePringle/EZfate/README.md

-# EZfate -- global (soon) estimates of connectivity in and near the coastal ocean.
+# EZfate -- global estimates of connectivity in and near the coastal ocean.

 ## Software in R for obtaining and analyzing precomputed Lagrangian Pathways computed with currents from the Mercator 1/12th degree ocean model